Readerest Net Worth

 How much is the net worth of Readerest?

-Readerest company valuation was $1 million during their Shark Tank appearance and sold over $3 million worth of product after the episode aired and has produced over 100,000 holders by hand before the establishment.
+Readerest company valuation was $1 million during their Shark Tank appearance and sold over $3 million worth of products after the episode aired and produced over 100,000 holders by hand before the establishment.

 How many employees does Readerest have?